rspack-contrib/rsbuild-plugin-ejs/README.md

 # rsbuild-plugin-ejs

-rsbuild-plugin-ejs is a Rsbuild plugin to do something.
+An Rsbuild plugin to provide support for the [EJS](https://github.com/mde/ejs) template engine.

 <p>
   <a href="https://npmjs.com/package/rsbuild-plugin-ejs">